 The studied area is favorable for the deposits of halloysite, as observed in the pegmatite bodies.

-The mineralogical characterization methods used, namely SEM, XRD, grain inspection using a stereomicroscope and measurements of density and brightness proved to be efficient, making it possible to reachconclusions about the pegmatites studied.
+The mineralogical characterization methods used, namely SEM, XRD, grain inspection using a stereomicroscope and measurements of density and brightness proved to be efficient,

 The SEM images were very useful to distinguish halloysite from kaolinite, clearly showing the halloysite tubes and kaolinite booklets.
 The XRD revealed the mineralogy of the studied pegmatites, including the existence of quartz, k-feldspar, kaolinite/halloysite, gibbsite and goethite.